mapto/moreslov/README.md

-# moreever - MulticORpus Explorer for Explicit Vocabulary References
+# moreslov - MulticORpus Explorer Systems for Language-modelled Observation and Verification

 This is a tool to visually explore (as a case of comparative linguistics) the presence of user-defined sets of textual references in several corpora.
 It is motivated by the conviction that quantitative analysis (or distant reading if you prefer) can lead to misinterpretations or omissions if not grounded in examples (close reading) from the actual corpora.
 The risk is somewhat discussed in Franco Moretti's "Falso Movimento", but is just a case of the need to have theory and empiricism go hand in hand.

-This is meant to be useful for a set of three small corpora in English (tested on 3x~50K word tokens).
+This is meant to be useful for a set of three small corpora in Old Church Slavonic (tested on 3x~50K word tokens).

-* Stemming (also including lemmatisation and morphological root extraction as variants) is supported as a way to extract more from the small corpora.
+* Stemming (actually lemmatisation) is supported as a way to extract more from the small corpora.
 For currently supported stemmers, see [stemmers.py](stemmers.py).

 ## Setup